Privacy-Protecting Techniques for Behavioral Biometric Data: A Survey: Acknowledgment

-Magarinos et al.~\cite{magarinos_reversible_2017} also relies on frequency and amplitude warping for speaker protection.
+Magarinos et al.~\cite{magarinos_reversible_2017} also rely on frequency and amplitude warping for speaker protection.
 First, they extract the cepstral voice vectors from the speaker and then convert them into a discrete spectrum.
 Then dynamic frequency warping (DFW) is applied to map the source spectrum bins to the target spectrum.
 As multiple source bins can have the same target bin, all source bins that map to the same target bin are averaged.
 Additionally to the frequency and amplitude warping the fundamental frequency is adjusted regarding its mean and variance.
+They demonstrate an identification reduction from 99\% to 4\%.
 Aloufi et al.~\cite{aloufi_emotionless_2019} try to hide the emotional state of speakers before their speech is sent to a voice-based cloud service.
 They first extract the fundamental frequency, spectral envelope, and aperiodicity.
-The features are then transformed via a cycle GAN from emotional speech to neutral speech.
+The features are then transformed via a CycleGAN from emotional speech to neutral speech.
+In a second paper~\cite{aloufi_privacy-preserving_2020} the same authors propose a full framework for anonymization which uses an variational autoencoder.
+Their framework has three modi, the first removes private attributes, the second removes the identity, and the third removes the intelligibility of the speech.
+Specific to this approach is that two separate encoders are used, one to encode the speech and one to encode the speaker.
+Their results for hidings the emotional state show a reduction from over 70\% to about 20\% and for hidings sex a reduction from up to 99\% to the chance level of 50\%

 Srivastava et al.~\cite{srivastava_evaluating_2020} evaluate multiple speaker protection methods against an informed attacker.
 They work with three attacker models: An ignorant attack that is not aware that the voice data is de-identified, a semi-informed attacker that knows that the data is de-identified, and an informed attacker that knows the de-identification method and its parameters.
 The first method is a vocal tract length normalization approach.
 The speaker is represented as a set of centroid spectra.
 The algorithm then calculates the closest path between the source set and the target set to get the parameters for the warping.
 The second method uses a neural net encoder/decoder approach to transform the speaker.
+They found large differences for the different attacker models, while the ignorant attacker can achieve EER of up to 50\% the informed attacker only achieves 11\% as its highest EER.
+This finding highlights how important strong attacker models are for the evaluation of anonymization techniques.